SanguPackage/Script/readme.md

 Contributing
 ------------

 Everyone is more than welcome to join in.
-Lots of features that can still be added or improved.
+Lots of features that can still be added or improved :)
-I think translating to DE should be priority no 1 so that German JavaScript/jQuery programmers or hackers can join in to make the Sangu Package even better.

 Contact
 -------